Swallowtail Apprenticeship Program

 Please be patient with us in responding to applications.
 We do our best to acknowledge receipt promptly.
 Phone interviews will be granted for select applicants.
 If proximity and or serendipity allow, we will invite applicants to the farm for a visit.

-The daily work schedule is 6:30 AM-4:00 PM with these notable exceptions:
+The daily work schedule is 6:45 AM-4:30 PM with these notable exceptions:

 Animal chores often begin as early as 5:00am.
 Apprentices will rotate through animal chores.

-breakfast preparations begin at 5:15, to be shared at 6:00.
+Breakfast preparations begin at 5:30, to be shared at 6:15.
 Apprentices will rotate through breakfast preparation.

 This may be adjusted according to seasonal workflow with slightly shorter work days in the first and last month of the season.
 Each week the task of preparing breakfast is rotated among the team.
-Breakfast preparation begins at 5:15 to be served by 6:00.
-Everyone is expected to be finished eating and ready for the morning planning meeting promptly at 6:30AM.
-We will enjoy a 15 minute morning break, and one hour for lunch.
+Everyone is expected to be finished eating and ready for the morning planning meeting promptly at 6:45AM.
+We will enjoy one hour for lunch.
 Preparing lunch is rotated among apprentices and is expected to be prepared in 1 hour.
 This can be challenging.
 Cleanup from lunch is the responsibility of the cook, but everyone will wash their own plate, utensils, mugs and cups.
 Cleaning expectations are posted in the barn and will be reviewed in detail.

 Apprentices are expected to work 5 days per week on the farm, at least 1 Saturday market per month and all Saturday Farm to Table dinners and Fall & Spring Festivals.
-Apprentices can expect to work with Mariana, Noah, Emily, Joelle, or Melissa about 60% of the time and expect to work independently about 40% of the time.
+Apprentices can expect to work with Melissa, Noah, or Joelle about 60% of the time and expect to work independently about 40% of the time.

-We host dinners monthly beginning in October and ending in June, with the exception of our festival months, November and April.
+We host dinners 9 Farm to Table dinners, one each month throughout the season, beginning in October and ending in June.
 Farmers Market and CSA distributions occur on Wednesday evenings from 4-7, Fridays from 4-6, and Saturdays from 8:30-noon.
 Farmers Markets and CSA distributions are rotated among apprentices and staff, and apprentice responsibilities will grow during the course of the season.